Regulatory Reporting for Modern Markets

-These new MiFID II regulations stipulate that firms need to keep a minimum of five years of records relating to services, activities and transactions, whether they were concluded or merely intended.
-All records need to be easily retrievable for access and reporting to regulators within the industry standard time frame of 72 hours.
+These new regulations state that firms need to keep a minimum of five years worth of records relating to services, activities and transactions.
+These need to be kept whether or not they were actually concluded.
+Additionally, all records need to be easily retrievable for access and reporting to regulators within the industry standard time frame of 72 hours.

-Our partner, UnaVista, provides a comprehensive, end-to-end transaction reporting model, so you can focus on other things.
-The end-to-end transaction reporting solution can be used to satisfy all the requirements of the following
+The end-to-end transaction reporting solution that UnaVista provides can be used to satisfy all the requirements of the following legislation:

 - MiFID, MiFID II and MiFIR (Markets in Financial Instruments Directive/Regulation)